0xNordian/ironschool/README.md

 It requires selecting whether you want to lookup a `course`, `teacher` or `student` and providing their `id`.

-> [Profit]
+> [Finance]

-Allows you to check the current school profit.
+Allows you to check the current school revenue, expenses and profit.

 `schoolProfit` is calculated substracting expenses (the sum of all teacher salaries) from revenue (the sum of the revenue of each course, calculated as price of course per student enrolled).